The PL/Java build process using mvn clean install produces files

 code for PL/Java (see “How to compile against the PL/Java API” in the

 updating this page.
-Also, every jar file has a MANIFEST.MF
+Also, every jar file has a MANIFEST.MF, and this

 not otherwise important to PL/Java.
 See the installation page